danielwerg/r6api.js/readme.md

 ### getPlaytime

-Get playtime for a player.
+Get playtime of a player.

 Ids limit: `200`